 Enjoy your homemade goodness!

 16. Use a slow cooker as a makeshift humidifier.

-Using multiple slow cookers as humidifiers throughout the house works like a charm when you’re feeling under the weather and don’t already have a humidifier!
+One of our more hydrating crockpot ideas.
+Using multiple slow cookers as humidifiers throughout the house works like a charm when you’re feeling under the weather and don’t already have a humidifier.

 Fill your slow cooker about three-quarters of the way up with water, cover, and turn the setting on high.
 After about an hour, let the moisture escape into the air.
 Make sure to refill the pot with room-temperature water as needed — and don’t let the pot run when there’s nothing in it.